AUTHORS

 LAFCADIO HEARN (1850–1904) served as the West’s window on Japan at the turn of the twentieth century.
 His versions of Japanese legends and ghost stories are still much beloved, especially in Japan, where he is known as Koizumi Yakumo.
 A manga by Fumiko Takano, which appeared in vol. 2 of Monkey Business, was based on “The Futon of Tottori” by Hearn.

 ICHIYŌ HIGUCHI (1872–1896) was a celebrated poet and short story writer.
 She studied classical poetry at Haginoya under Utako Nakajima.
-Following her father’s death, she became head of the household at the age of seventeen and began to write stories to help support her mother and sister.
+Following her father’s death, she became the head of household at the age of seventeen and began to write stories to help support her mother and sister.
 She also ran a small shop near the Yoshiwara pleasure quarters, which became the setting for many of her later stories.
-A selection of Ichiyō’s writings was published in translation by Robert Lyons Danly in his critical biography In the Shade of Spring Leaves.
-“The Music of the Koto,” translated by Hitomi Yoshio, appears in vol. 4 of MONKEY.
+A selection of Ichiyō’s work was published in translation by Robert Lyons Danly in his critical biography In the Shade of Spring Leaves.
+Her stories, translated by Hitomi Yoshio, are featured in vols.
+4 and 5 of MONKEY.

 TOSHIKO HIRATA (b.
 1955) is a poet and novelist known for witty wordplay and wickedly dark humor.
 Her 2015 collection of poetry Freedom of Quips won the Murasaki Shikibu Literary Award.
 “Rain Clouds” was first published in vol. 28 of the Japanese MONKEY.